vipulnaik/diet-exercise-health/notes/2024-04-25-abdominal-pain.md

 dinner), though it continued to feel a bit more heavy than when I am fully healthy.
 I skipped heavy exercise to aid with my recovery.

+### Fifteen days later (2024-05-10)

+By this point, I was not feeling any abdominal pain for most of the day, with only slightly-more-than-usual sensation under these
+conditions:

+* when hungry or full
+* right after doing some intense exercise, such as a breath hold or continuous hand gripper use

+In light of this continued progress, I filed away the PPI pills and the paper documents I had received a part of my urgent care visit, so that they are now stored with my documents rather than being readily accessible at my table.

 ## Thermal comfort

 After the chills I experienced on 2024-04-25, and clearly feeling more